-Secondly, Garmonsway's translation is quirky.
-Old English 'steode' means 'place', so Dorothy Whitelock translates William's obituary in the ASC as: "In the same place where God permitted him to conquer England, he set up a famous monastery and appointed monks for it". 'steode', like 'place', has no implication of precision.
-While it can refer to a specific spot, thereby matching Garmonsway's translation, it could just as easily refer to an area as large as a kingdom.
+Firstly, Garmonsway's translation is quirky.
+Old English 'steode' means 'place', so Dorothy Whitelock translates William's obituary in the ASC as: "In the same place where God permitted him to conquer England, he set up a famous monastery and appointed monks for it". 'steode' has no implication of precision.
+While it could be a specific spot, thereby matching Garmonsway's translation, it could be as large as a kingdom.
 Its meaning depends on the remoteness of the place, its population density, and the context.
-For instance, the Anglo-Saxon Chronicle says that the place where Harold moored his fleet was the Isle of Wight, and the place where William Rufus died was the New Forest.
+For instance, the Anglo-Saxon Chronicle tells us that the place where Harold moored his fleet before the invasion was the Isle of Wight.
 Sub-Andredsweald East Sussex was just as remote and sparsely populated, so perhaps five miles of precision is all that can be expected.